-New Zealand’s new direct currency trading agreement with China could have a knock-on effect for local law firms, according to DLA Phillips Fox partners Terence Ng and Martin Thompson.
+New Zealand’s new direct currency trading agreement with China could have a knock-on effect for local law firms, according to DLA Phillips Fox partners Terence Ng

 The agreement places New Zealand as one of a “handful” of countries allowed to trade direct their sovereign currency against the Chinese Renminbi and it will therefore be easier for currency traders, treasuries and exporters to obtain direct currency rates, rather than having convoluted and complex cross rates to deal with which will reduce costs, Ng and Thompson tell NZ Lawyer.